grigoryk/differo/README.md

 ## basic use cases
-- as a reader, I want to be actively aware of alternative points of view
+- as a reader, I want to be actively aware of alternative points of view that exist for the content I'm currently reading
 - as a reader, I want to be made aware that content which I'm reading has a certain bias and belongs to a certain "content bubble"
 - as a reader, I want to easily access content which covers alternative points of view of what I'm currently reading